mickeyshaughnessy/cc-example/README.md

 Word Count with Python + mrjob & Running Median Line Length
 ===========================================================

-This directory a pair of programs to analyze text files.
+This directory contains a pair of programs to analyze text files.

 The first program uses the MapReduce paradigm, as implemented in the mrjob Python library, to count the occurences of all words in a